-82g

-6400.82(g) - An individual washcloth, bath towel, and toothbrush shall be provided for each individual.
+82g 6400.82(g) - An individual washcloth, bath towel, and toothbrush shall be provided for each individual.
 Discussion: Washcloths and towels must be rotated as needed to ensure cleanliness.

 Primary Benefit: Individual towels, washcloths, and soap prevent the spread of disease.

-Kitchens 6400.83(a) - A home shall have a kitchen area with a refrigerator, sink, cooking equipment, and 83a cabinets for storage.
+Kitchens 83a 6400.83(a) - A home shall have a kitchen area with a refrigerator, sink, cooking equipment, and cabinets for storage.

 Discussion: Providers must ensure that the necessary equipment and supplies to prepare appropriate meals for individuals with prescribed special diets is available and in good working order.

 Primary Benefit: Ensures that homes have the necessary equipment to prepare meals, and that individuals have the means to store and prepare food independently.

 6400.83(b) - Special provisions shall be made and adaptive equipment shall be provided, when 83b necessary, to assist individuals in eating at the table.

 Discussion: See 6400.61(b).

 Primary Benefit: Promotes maximum independence.

 6400.83(c) - Utensils used for eating, drinking, and preparation of food or drink shall be washed 83c and rinsed after each use.
-Discussion: Self-explanatory.

 Primary Benefit: Ensures that utensils are appropriately cleaned to prevent the spread of disease.

-Laundry 6400.84(a) - Bed linens, towels, washcloths, and individual clothing shall be laundered at least 84a weekly.
-Discussion: Self-explanatory.
+Laundry 84a 6400.84(a) - Bed linens, towels, washcloths, and individual clothing shall be laundered at least weekly.

 Primary Benefit: Ensures that clean laundry and clothing are provided to all individuals.

-84b 6400.84(b) - Clean laundry shall be stored in an area separate from soiled laundry.
-Discussion: Self-explanatory.
+84b 6400.84(b) - Clean laundry shall be stored in an area separate from soiled laundry. ----- ---

 Primary Benefit: Ensures that clean linens are not soiled by dirty linens.

-Swimming Pools 6400.85(a) - An in-ground swimming pool shall be fenced with a gate that is locked when the pool 85a is not in use.
-6400.85(b) - An aboveground swimming pool shall be made inaccessible to individuals when the 85b pool is not in use.
-Discussion: Self-explanatory.
+Swimming Pools 85a 6400.85(a) - An in-ground swimming pool shall be fenced with a gate that is locked when the pool is not in use.
+85b 6400.85(b) - An aboveground swimming pool shall be made inaccessible to individuals when the pool is not in use.

 Primary Benefit: Reduces risk of drowning or accident when pool is not in use.
-Firearms

-6400.86 - Firearms and ammunition are not permitted in the home or on the property of the home.
+Firearms 86 6400.86 - Firearms and ammunition are not permitted in the home or on the property of the home.